jay23606/chat-gpt-voice/README.md

 If you look under the html folder in the gh-pages branch you will find some apps this app has written

+Now it can also embed five youtube videos based on the prompt if youtube checkbox is clicked

 <strong>Inspiration:</strong>

 https://github.com/casualwriter/vanilla-chatgpt